yeoman-projects/generator-jhipster-electron/README.md

 >
 > For the features of the last release refers to [CHANGELOG.md](https://github.com/amanganiello90/generator-jhipster-electron/blob/master/CHANGELOG.md).

+# Latest release news

+## [1.1.0] Release - 04-02-2020

+- Upgrade for jhipster 6.x to use jar instead of war

 # Prerequisites

 As this is a [JHipster](http://www.jhipster.tech/) module, we expect you to have an existing JHipster app with its prerequisites.